pyvista/pyvista-tutorial/tutorial/10_trame/README.rst

     PyVista's Jupyter backend is powered by Trame!
-If you've been using PyVista in Jupyter lately, you've been using Trame all along -- our Jupyter backend is a micro Trame application
+If you've been using PyVista in Jupyter lately, you've been using Trame all along -- our Jupyter backend is a micro Trame application.

 Exercises